horizontalsystems/horizontalsystems.github.io/dao/about.md

 <br/>

-Horizontal Systems is a DAO (Decentralized Autonomous Organization) and works just like this vending machine.
+Horizontal Systems is a DAO (Decentralized Autonomous Organization) built on Ethereum blockchain and it works just like this vending machine.

 It aims to be governed by its shareholders via digital smart contracts and be driven by capable software engineers in a decentralized, transparent, immutable and incorruptible manner.
+Note that we are not a DAO yet and this is currently in development stage.

 ![Horizontal Systems DAO](/assets/images/hs_dao.png)

 <br/>

-## How It Works
+## Engineered To Survive

 The governance and operational protocols in Horizontal Systems DAO are enforced by publicly open smart contracts which are designed from the very start to ensure that organization operates as intended.